Shahla9/New-York-taxi-demand-prediction/README.md

 #### Machine Learning:

-This phase employs Decision Tree and Random Forest algorithms to predict taxi demands.
-The selection of these models is based on their ability to handle non-linear data and provide insights into the importance of different features affecting taxi demand.
+In this phase, Decision Tree and Random Forest algorithms are used to predict taxi demand.
+These models are well-suited for this task because they can handle non-linear relationships in the data.
+Decision Trees offer interpretability, showing the effect of individual features on taxi demand.
+Meanwhile, Random Forest, being an ensemble method, improves prediction accuracy by combining the output of multiple decision trees, reducing overfitting, and providing insights into feature importance.

 ### Evaluation: